Connectivity

 Agent

-For an agent runner, egress from the system hosting the runner to the Orchestrator public IPs on TCP port 443 must be configured.
-For example, a kubernetes-agent runner requires egress from the cluster nodes.
+For an agent runner, you must configure egress from the system hosting the agent component to the Orchestrator endpoint IPs on TCP port 443.
+The agent maintains a persistent, outbound-only connection to the Orchestrator, eliminating the need for inbound firewall rules.

 Top